 Many elderly folks wear senior GPS tracking bracelets that offer a panic button feature where they can call out for help in an emergency situation, but families can use this same locational technology to track the vehicle of a senior 24/7.
 When a senior has an elderly GPS tracker equipped to their automobile, family members in different spots across the country can view how a senior is driving.
 With this real-time tracking data, a family can determine if a senior is driving erratically or getting lost.

 What Seniors Say About Safe Driving

-Senior motorists understand the world the live in now is not the same as the one that existed when they first got their driver’s licenses.
-In fact, many seniors have their own concerns about driving, as they feel other motorists are more distracted now than anytime in the past.
+Senior motorists understand the world is not the same as the one that existed when they first got their driver’s licenses.
+In fact, many seniors have their own concerns about driving, as they feel other motorists are more distracted now than at any time in the past.
 Many elderly drivers are quick to point out how other motorists will talk on cell phones or send text messages while driving, something that is rarely seen among senior drivers.

 For more information on safe driving programs, local police and the AAA are available to provide assistance and guide seniors with questions in the right direction